-Starting in 1992 the New Zealand Army underwent a series of re-organisations, and the three New Zealand Logistic Corps: the Royal New Zealand Corps of Transport (RNZCT), the Royal New Zealand Army Ordnance Corps (RNZAOC), and the Royal New Zealand Electrical and Mechanical Engineers (RNZEME), came under the spotlight for potential change as increases to efficiencies became the priority.[1]
+Beginning in 1992, the New Zealand Army initiated a series of reorganisations, prompting a closer examination of the three key logistical corps: the Royal New Zealand Corps of Transport (RNZCT), the Royal New Zealand Army Ordnance Corps (RNZAOC), and the Royal New Zealand Electrical and Mechanical Engineers (RNZEME).
+With a focus on enhancing efficiency, these corps were earmarked for potential changes.[1]

-Observing developments in the United Kingdom where on 5 April 1993 the British Army amalgamated the Royal Corps of Transport, Royal Army Ordnance Corps, Royal Pioneer Corps, Army Catering Corps and the Postal Branch of the Royal Engineers into the Royal Logistic Corps the stage was set for a change in New Zealand.[2]
+Drawing inspiration from developments in the United Kingdom, where the Royal Corps of Transport, Royal Army Ordnance Corps, Royal Pioneer Corps, Army Catering Corps, and the Postal Branch of the Royal Engineers were amalgamated into the Royal Logistic Corps on April 5, 1993, New Zealand considered a similar approach.[2]

-The practice of having the separate New Zealand Logistic Corps remaining as small independent units under different administrative structures was inefficient, and the decision was made to follow the British lead and amalgamate the Logistic Corps of the New Zealand Army into one Logistic Regiment.
-On 4 April 1996, the Chief of General Staff, Major General P.M.
-Reid, signed CGS Directive 07 /96, authorising the formation of the New Zealand Logistic Regiment.[3]
+Recognising the inefficiency of maintaining separate, small independent units within different administrative structures, the decision was made to consolidate the logistic corps of the New Zealand Army into a single Logistic Regiment.
+This decision mirrored the British model.
+On April 4, 1996, Major General P.M.
+Reid, the Chief of General Staff, issued CGS Directive 07/96, formally authorizing the establishment of the New Zealand Logistic Regiment.[3]

 The RLC Badge